CodyBonner/reading-notes/Class01.md

 **Why do we use Markdown?**

+Markdown has a variety of uses from document creation, writing books, making presentations, but the most common use for MarkDown is the easy creation of websites!

 **What symbol will create a heading in Markdown?**

+The symbol that is used in Markdown to denote a heading is the '#' symbol, one # will denote header one, ## for header two, ### for header three and so forth.

 **How many do you need to create the largest heading?**

+The largest heading is done using the first # it will make the heading under the inclination that it'll be used at the beginning of the webpage.

 **How many do you need to create the smallest heading?**

+The smallest heading varies based on how many headings you have on your webpage.
+If you have two headings then two '#' symbols will create your smallest heading, however if you have five the max '#' then the fifth heading will be your smallest heading.

 **When making text bold or italicized for emphasis, it is best practice to use which symbol?**

+For making a text bold the symbol that is required is the star '*' to be more accurate you need two of them on each side of the text you would like to be bold.
+For italicized text you also need this symbol except you need a space between them such as ' * * ' on either side of the text you need italicized.
+Or you can use the underscore '_' symbol in the same format, however the star symbol is more commonly preferred.

 **How do you create a link with Markdown?**

-**What are the three symbols you can use to create an unordered (bulleted) list with Markdown?**
+To generate a link such as a link to a blog or a youtube channel, you will write out the code #ADD8E6 **What are the three symbols you can use to create an unordered (bulleted) list with Markdown?**